BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Experiments

 \subsection{Ablation Study}

 Table~\ref{tab:ablation} quantitatively validates the architectural necessity of each component. \textbf{Impact of FSM:} Removing the FSM controller leads to a structural failure.
-The Scientific Validity ($C_s$) degrades to 0.262, while performance on long-horizon (Subset C) and error-correction (Subset D) tasks collapses to near-zero (0.000).
-This confirms that deterministic state transitions are not merely auxiliary, but foundational for sustaining the planning-execution loop and triggering self-healing mechanisms. \textbf{Impact of Verification:} Ablating the verifications ($\mathcal{K}_p, \mathcal{K}_s$) causes $C_p$ to drop from 0.956 to 0.902.
-While less dramatic than the FSM ablation, this deficit demonstrates that neural inference alone, even with advanced prompting, cannot guarantee the zero-defect safety required for irreversible wet-lab automation. \textbf{Impact of Knowledge \& Clarification:} Omitting the \textit{Clarify} tool or external knowledge significantly impairs reasoning.
+The Scientific Validity ($C_s$) degrades to 0.262, while performance on long-horizon tasks (Subset C) collapses to 0.000.
+Crucially, its physical safety on error-correction tasks (Subset D) drops to 0.782.
+It is important to note that 0.782 is not a partial success, but rather the baseline physical compliance of the \textit{corrupted inputs themselves}.
+Because the agent lacks the deterministic state routing (i.e., \texttt{RECTIFY\_CODE}) provided by the FSM, it fails to execute any meaningful self-correction, blindly translating the injected hazards into executable code. \textbf{Impact of Verification:} Ablating the verifications ($\mathcal{K}_p, \mathcal{K}_s$) causes $C_p$ to drop from 0.956 to 0.902.
+While less dramatic than the FSM ablation, this deficit demonstrates that neural inference alone, even with advanced prompting, cannot guarantee the zero-defect safety required for irreversible wet-lab automation. \textbf{Impact of Knowledge \& Disambiguation:} Omitting the disambiguation tool (\texttt{clarify\_experiment\_scope}) or external knowledge retrieval (\texttt{retrieve\_knowledge}) significantly impairs reasoning capabilities.
 Notably, the sharp decline in $C_s$ ($0.591 \to 0.403$) without clarification underscores the critical role of human-in-the-loop disambiguation for handling under-specified protocols.
-Statistical significance is further confirmed via cross-judge verification (Appendix D.4.1) and paired t-tests (Appendix D.4.2).
+Statistical significance is further confirmed via cross-judge verification (Appendix~\ref{app:cross_judge}) and paired t-tests (Appendix~\ref{app:significance}).